 It's Arash the Archer who was chosen for this herculean task.
 Arash was a mighty archer of Iran.
 He climbed up to the highest point of the great mount alone and gathered his extraordinary forces to shoot this arrow as far as he could, facing the lands of Turan.
 During two full days, his arrow flew through the sky to finally reach the Amu Darya River and Arash fell to the ground and died from fatigue.
 Since then Arash the Archer is seen as a symbol of sacrifice for a great cause in Persian mythology.

 Legends and local stories attribute many magical powers to the mountain.
-It could also be where the Simurgh, a mythical bird raised Zal, a prince abandoned in the Alborz mountains by his father, the king Saam.
+It could also be where the Simurgh, a mythical bird raised Zal, a prince abandoned in the Alborz mountains by his father, king Saam.
 The national heroes and renowned kings of ancient Iran with mythical figures are alive in this mountain after millenniums and will be until Damavand soars high and faces the sky near to gods.

 Thus, that's no wonder that Mount Damavand has been a source of inspiration for countless Persian writers and poets throughout history and is still now the mother of Persian myths.